 - What was the outcome?

-If you happened used a corrupt voting machine that changed your vote from Hillary to Trump, you could use another device and see that’s what happened.
+If you happened to use a corrupt voting machine that changed your vote from Hillary to Trump, you could use another device and see that’s what happened.
 You can also be sure that your vote was counted correctly, or if you didn’t vote that it wasn’t included and you can verify yourself that all votes were tallied correctly.
 In this scheme vote counting is alway verifiably correct.

 No questionable votes